Local Whittle estimation with (quasi-)analytic wavelets: Simulation study

 \section{Simulation study}

 In this section, we verify the accuracy of the covariance approximation given in Proposition~\ref{prop:covY3} and the consistency of the parameters estimates provided in Proposition \ref{prop:convergence} on simulated data.
 We consider 1000 Monte-Carlo simulations of bivariate long-memory processes $\bX$ observed at $\bX(1), \dots, \bX(N)$ with $N=2^{12}$.
-For each process, we compute the wavelet coefficients using CFW-PR(4,4) and CFW-PR(4,4) filters.
-We also compare the quality of estimation of parameters $\bd$ to the one given by real wavelets, namely Daubechies' wavelets with 4 vanishing moments.
-We choose here not to compare with Fourier-based procedure since we want to consider non-stationary cases.
-For a comparison between Fourier-based and wavelet-based local Whittle estimations in such a framework, we refer the reader to \cite{multiwave}.
+For each process, we compute the wavelet coefficients using CFW-PR(4,4) and CFW-C(4,4) filters.

+We compare the quality of estimation of parameters $\bd$ to the one given by real wavelets, namely Daubechies' wavelets with 4 vanishing moments.
+A comparison with a Fourier-based local Whittle procedure is also provided, when the simulated processes are stationary.

+Observe that comparisons of Fourier-based and wavelet-based estimation procedures in univariate settings have been done previously in \cite{nielsen2005finite} and \cite{fay:moulines:roueff:taqqu:2008survey}.
+In multivariate settings, comparisons have been done in \cite{multiwave} with a parametric phase.
+With a general phase, \cite{Baek2020} proposed Monte Carlo simulations using Fourier-based approach.
+The specificity here is to extend simulations of the former to non-stationary processes.

 The estimated parameters are $\bd=(d_1,d_2)$, the magnitude of the long-run covariance ${\bOmega}$, the phase $\phi=\phi_{1,2}$ and the long-run correlation $\rho=\frac{{\Omega_{1,2}}}{\sqrt{{\Omega_{1,1}}{\Omega_{2,2}}}}$.
 For each parameter, we will evaluate the quality of estimation by the bias, the standard deviation (std) and the Root Mean Squared Error, RMSE = $\sqrt{\text{bias}^2+\text{std}^2}$.